emikes919/eddymikes_blog/_posts/2023-05-04-man-learns-to-code-at-tender-age-of-31.md

 Having started my career in investment banking, I became quite the little Excel monkey.

-A side effect of my unnecessary level of Excel mastery was massive impatience for manual work and things taking longer than they should.
+An unintended side effect of my unnecessary level of Excel mastery was massive impatience for manual work and things taking longer than they should.

 Like absurd impatience.
 Like <em>"relax bro, you're weirdly too impatient about this"</em> impatience.